-- Use the standard types of partial differential equations. - Solve differential equations using Fourier series analysis which plays a vital role in engineering applications. - Relate the physical significance of Fourier series techniques in solving one and two dimensional heat flow problems and one dimensional wave equations. - Analyze some of the physical problems of engineering by Fourier transforms. - Apply Z transforms techniques in solving difference equation.
+- Understand how to solve the given standard partial differential equations. - Solve differential equations using Fourier series analysis which plays a vital role in engineering applications. - Appreciate the physical significance of Fourier series techniques in solving one and two dimensional heat flow problems and one dimensional wave equations. - Understand the mathematical principles on transforms and partial differential equations would provide them the ability to formulate and solve some of the physical problems of engineering. - Use the effective mathematical tools for the solutions of partial differential equations by using Ztransform techniques for discrete time systems.